syuilo/Misskey.old/CONTRIBUTING.md

 Note that only `develop` branch is accepting any Pull Requests.

-## Adding a item of room
+## Adding a room item
-* Format of model is obj+mtl
+* Use obj+mtl for model format
 * Use meter for unit of length
-* Export as triangulated model
+* Export as a triangulated model